-Dece ember 31, 2011 (in thou mber 31, 2010
+December 31, 2011 December 31, 2010

+(in thousands)

-At start of period/year \$ - \$ 49,227
+At start of period/year \$ - \$49,227

 Additions 56,000 30,260

 Disposals (438) (79,487)

-Unrealized capital gain/(loss) - investments (622) -
+Unrealized capital gain/(loss) - investments (622)

-At end of period/year \$ 54,940 -
+At end of period/year \$54,940

 The Company classifies its short term investments as available for sale.
 Short term investments comprise highly liquid investments with maturities of greater than three months and minimum "A+" rated fixed and floating rate securities.
 The investments are reported at fair value with unrealized gains or losses reported in a separate component of shareholders' equity.
 Any differences between the cost and fair value of investments are represented by accrued interest.
 The fair value of short term investments are represented by level 1 fair value measurements - quoted prices in active markets for identical assets.